karrot-dev/yunity.org/user/pages/01.heartbeat/2017-08-20/item.md

 We had our first decsion making process and using score voting we finally chose a name for the project: Kanthaus will be the official name from now on (maybe not too surprising, because it has been the inofficial one all along... ;))

-Apart from that Laurina applied for a first funding, is still researching more opportunities and got in contact with the mayor's office!
+Apart from that Laurina wrote a first application for funding, is still researching more opportunities and got in contact with the mayor's office.
 On September 5th there will be an official meeting with the mayor of Wurzen, we're very excited!

 Matthias finally found an electrician, who is not busy until November, and on August 22nd electricity in the Kanthaus will be activated, yay!